davystrong/Einsum-Pipe/README.md

 Note that transposition of axes also causes the transposition of the compatible shape, so while `[(3, 2), 'ij->ij', (2, 3)]` isn't valid, `[(3, 2), 'ij->ji', (2, 3)]` is.

 I plan to implement a "best effort" fallback which would reduce a sequence of operations to as few operations as possible, depending on incompatible shapes.

+## Subscript Simplification

+In order to merge multiple subscript steps with different intermediate shapes, the input arrays must be reshaped to be compatible with all steps.
+However, after merging multiple subscripts, certain complex shapes may be eliminated.
+While it makes no difference to the performance of the operations, the actual subscript string passed to `np.einsum` can be unnecessarily long.
+This may even be an issue if there are more axes than available letters.

+`einsum_pipe` includes the `simplify` argument to deal with such cases.
+This can be set to `False` to disable simplification or `"max"` to reduce the length of the subscripts as much as possible.
+However, this isn't always advisable as merging smaller axes into a larger axis can force an array copy during the initial `reshape` if the input array has been transposed (more on that [here](https://stackoverflow.com/a/60389152/11057932)).
+Splitting an axis should never cause a problem.
+The default argument (`True`) simplifies the subscript as much as possible while maintaining the splits from the original input arrays.
+If your inputs are contiguous, you can safely use `"max"`.

 ## Numpy Operations